Last updated on 17th January 2023

 Bolstering their reputation as a loveable disrupter, they used social media to poke fun at the issue and turn the tables on M&S.

-It started as a bit of fun but #FreeCuthbert turned into a huge campaign, leading to protests outside M&S, plus publicity for the story on news, social, comedy panel shows and more.
+It started as a bit of fun but #FreeCuthbert turned into one of the most popular marketing campaigns, leading to protests outside M&S, plus publicity for the story on news, social, comedy panel shows and more.

 And crucially – it worked.